Believing all women are worthy, W.O.W. strives to combine our gifts and talents to benefit the women and children of Blackford County.

 HERE’S HOW MUCH YOUR W.O.W.
 DONATIONS HAVE CONTRIBUTED TO THE COUNTY TO DATE

-W.O.W. has awarded almost $23,000 to 30 local projects that benefited education or families or senior citizens in need.
+W.O.W. has awarded more than $27,000 to 34 local projects that benefited education or families or senior citizens in need.

 Explore the wide variety of these programs here.